Let’s solve it together: The X-factor impact of alt proteins on the biggest challenges of our time

 A solution?
 Change how meat is made.

 Alternative proteins can dramatically reduce emissions.
-Plant-based and cultivated meat cause up to 90 percent and 92 percent fewer emissions than conventional meat, respectively.
+Plant-based meat causes up to 98 percent less emissions than conventional meat.
+Cultivated meat could cut the climate impact of meat by up to 92 percent.
 Making meat without the animal can help us meet our obligations under the Paris Climate Agreement alongside other solutions, like ending our reliance on fossil fuels.
 But a world without fossil fuels is not enough.
 A study led by Oxford University found that even if fossil fuel emissions were eliminated immediately, the world cannot stay below 1.5° of warming without making meat differently.

 Those working in climate need alt proteins to win.
 Explore these resources to learn more about alternative proteins as a climate solution: